 What to Wear for Mountain Hiking

 You will need to source the right equipment.
 Start with hiking boots, although trainers are ok for shorter walks on mountain paths.
 Specialist hiking socks are a bonus, too.
 Trousers (or shorts) should be flexible enough to allow you free movement but durable enough to keep from being ripped if you encounter rocks and other obstacles.
 Then you’ll need a sturdy and waterproof pack that can be comfortably adjusted to fit.
-We particularly like Osprey’s Hikelite daypack from Ellis Brigham, but you can find a huge range online and also at shops like Snow+Rock.
+We particularly like Osprey’s Hikelite daypack, but you can find a huge range online and also at shops like Ellis Brigham and Snow+Rock.

 You’ll also want a jacket that can withstand the elements, but can be easily tied around your waist or stowed in the pack should things become warm as you travel up the trail.
 Don’t forget to bring sunglasses, a hat, and plenty of water.

-One of Welove2ski’s editors has just tested SOLE orthopaedic inserts and warmly recommends them.
+For footwear, see our post on the best hiking boots.
+One of Welove2ski’s editors tested SOLE orthopaedic inserts and recommends them.
 The aim is to help eradicate foot pain, fatigue and prevent injury while improving alignment issues, posture, and foot and ankle mechanics.
 The supportive high arch, metatarsal pad, and deep heel cup promote the foot’s natural alignment and drastically reduces discomfort caused by plantar fasciitis and other common orthopaedic conditions.
-They cost £25 per pair and can be bought online.
+They’re made from recycled cork and cost from £35 per pair and can be bought online.
 To get the shape, you warm them in your oven at home.
 Once inside the boot they will mould to the shape of your foot – it’s a bit like a ski boot liner.

 Preparation and Where to Go